diarmidmackenzie/sdt-condensed/GCT.md

 A pair of 2009 studies of older people found that

-- Among a group with average age of 68, intrinsic goal attainment was associated positively with subjective well-being, and negatively with despair.
+- among a group with an average age of 68, intrinsic goal attainment was associated positively with subjective well-being, and negatively with despair.
 Whereas extrinsic goal attainment was unrelated to subjective well-being, but positively correlated with despair.
-- Among a group with average age of 75, intrinsic goal attainment was associated with less ill-being, greater acceptance of death, and less death anxiety.
+- among a group with an average age of 75, intrinsic goal attainment was associated with less ill-being, greater acceptance of death, and less death anxiety.
 Extrinsic goal attainment was negatively associated with death acceptance.

 A 2014 study of lawyers compared those in high-paying money-related roles with those in public-service roles.
 The first set of lawyers were higher paid, but reported more negative affect, lower well-being, and more alcohol consumption.